12 excellent reasons to volunteer

 In the wake of #MeToo, people are re-evaluating issues of gender inequality and sexual harassment in their own lives.
 And as more news of the mistreatment of women and especially women from minority groups in India emerges, the world is being called to act.

 In 2018, within the global context of the #MeToo and the Time’s Up movements, actress Tanushree Dutta shared her experiences of harassment in the Bollywood film industry and is said by many to have sparked the #MeToo conversation in India.

-Thanks to this ever-growing #MeToo movement in India, more and more women are speaking about their experiences of sexual harassment and gender-based violence.
+With the ever-growing movement in India, more and more women are speaking about their experiences of sexual harassment and gender-based violence.

-It is an important step toward a world where men and women are eventually viewed as equals.
-But this does not mean that gender inequality no longer exists
+It is an important step toward a world where all genders are viewed as equal.
+But this does not mean that gender inequality no longer exists.

 Learn more about gender inequality in India, and what you can do to contribute to a more equitable society.